mawebcoder/laravel-elasticsearch/README.md

 By default, your models base path is in ``app/Elasticsearch/Models`` directory, But you can  define your own base path  in ``config/elasticsearch.php`` file.

 All your models must inherit from the `BaseElasticsearchModel` class.
-This class is an abstract class that enforce you to implement the `getIndex` method that returns the index name of this model.
+This class is an abstract class that enforce you to implement the `getIndex` method that returns the index name of  model.

 ```
 public function getIndex():string